Jordan2204/guessing-game/README.md

 ### 1- Using make

-Excute the following commands in " "
+Execute the following commands in " "

 - Add ". /opt/openenclave/share/openenclave/openenclaverc" to your .bashrc file before compiling.
 - "make build"